matryx/MatryxPlatform/docs/_build/html/_sources/source/bounty-system.rst.txt

 Warning: Remember that you cannot remove funds from a tournament’s bounty after you’ve added them or remove funds from a round after it has already started.

-Choosing tournament winners
+Choosing Tournament Winners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To get all the submissions made to this round, you can call
+To get all the submissions made to this round, you can call:

 .. code-block:: Solidity
   round.getSubmissions()